stacks-network/stacks-core/docs/rpc-endpoints.md

 This will return 404 if the block does not exist.

-This endpoint also accepts a querystring parameter `?tip=` which when supplied will return the block relative to the specified tip allowing the querying of sibling blocks (same height, different tip) too.
+This endpoint also accepts a query string parameter `?tip=` which when supplied will return the block relative to the specified tip allowing the querying of sibling blocks (same height, different tip) too.